Niko-7/search-box-tech-test/README.md

 ---

+#### QA Testing

+The [React App Polyfill](https://www.npmjs.com/package/react-app-polyfill) NPM package was installed in order to make sure that IE browsers would support the implemented functionality.
+The app was tested in IE 11 on Windows 10 and worked as expected.

+---

 #### Client-Side Performance

 React Hooks were used in order to update state in the input field.
-When a user enters a location in the input box, the **useEffect** hook has been enhanced with a 500ms timer which only takes the value that will exist at the end of that timer, and will then make an [Axios](https://axios-http.com/docs/intro) request with that value.
+When a user enters a location in the input box, the **useEffect** hook has been enhanced with a 500ms timer which only takes the value that will exist at the end of that timer(**Debounce**), and will then make an [Axios](https://axios-http.com/docs/intro) request with that value.

 ---